 The two biggest drawbacks of the Starwood Preferred Guest® Credit Card from American Express are the $95 annual fee after the first year and that the sign-up bonus isn’t as generous as other hotel cards.
 The IHG® Rewards Club Select Credit Card, for example, offers 60,000 bonus points when you make $1,000 in purchases within the first three months.
 (IHG® also offers an anniversary free night on your account anniversary each year).
 The $95 annual fee is also a higher than other cards in this category, which can be as low as $49.

-The Marriott Rewards® Premier Credit Card has a better sign-up offer, at 50,000 bonus points after you spend $2,000 in the first three months.
-Every Marriott Rewards® Premier cardholder gets 5 points for every dollar spent at one of Marriott’s 4,000 hotels, 2 points for every dollar for airline tickets, car rentals and dining, and 1 point for all other purchases.
+The Marriott Rewards® Premier Credit Card has a decent sign-up offer at 50,000 bonus points after you spend $2,000 in the first three months, but it pales when compared to the limited time offer with the Starwood Preferred Guest® Credit Card from American Express through which you can convert the bonus Starpoints® to as many as 105,000 Marriott points.
+Beyond that, every Marriott Rewards® Premier cardholder gets five points for every dollar spent at one of Marriott’s thousands of hotels, two points for every dollar for airline tickets, car rentals and dining, and 1 point for all other purchases.
 Both cards have no foreign transaction fee and a $0 introductory annual fee, but it’s only $85 for Marriott Rewards® Premier compared to $95 for Starwood Preferred Guest® after the intro period.
 Marriott Rewards® Premier also gives cardholders a free night stay on their anniversary, which may put it a notch above Starwood Preferred Guest® for both points and perks.

 There’s no sign-up point incentive with Citi® Hilton HHonors Reserve Credit Card, but you do get two weekend night stays at a Hilton hotel after you make $2,500 purchases within the first four months.
 Unlike Starwood Preferred Guest®, Hilton® HHonors doesn’t have an introductory $0 annual fee, so you’ll have to pay a $95 annual fee when you get the card — and every year thereafter.
 But you get more points with Hilton® HHonors.
 The card gives you 10 bonus points for every dollar you spend at a Hilton hotel, 5 points on airline and rental car purchases and 3 bonus points on all other purchases.
 Every cardmember also gets automatic Gold status with Hilton® HHonors.
 If variety and choice are important to you, Hilton will be the better option because of its wider portfolio, but if want to avoid an annual fee — at least for a year — then choose Starwood Preferred Guest®.